christianfosli/taskboard-rs/README.md

 * Docker >= v20.10 and preferably docker-compose

-  * To use docker you'll need to add this to the top of the Dockerfiles
+  * To use older versions of docker you'll need to add this to the top of the Dockerfiles

     ```Dockerfile